-The program offers both a major and a minor in international relations
+The program offers both a major

-.
+in international relations.
 For both the major and minor, reading proficiency in a foreign language is required.

 As part of the IR program, you'll be studying with, working with, and even traveling with world-class faculty members and other driven, interested students as you develop your interest in and understanding of world affairs.